spacedriveapp/archive-wasm/README.md

 Returns an array containing all the entries included in the archive.

 > This function is the preferred choice over `extract` when your use case involves accessing the content data of all entries within the archive, and memory usage is not a critical concern.
 It provides a performance advantage for this specific scenario by circumventing certain workarounds required to support random-time access to an entry's data within LibArchive's streaming process model.
-If your goal is to process all entries sequentially and retrieve their content, `extractAll` is the recommended method.
+If your goal is to process all entries and retrieve their content, `extractAll` is the recommended method.

 ### `getEntryType(entry: Entry): 'FILE' | 'NAMED_PIPE' | 'SOCKET' | 'DIR' | 'BLOCK_DEVICE' | 'SYMBOLIC_LINK' | 'CHARACTER_DEVICE'`